-Before we start with the third-party tools, we would like to establish first that the Windows 10 and other Windows version have a built-in screenshot tool.
+Before we start with the third-party tools, we would like to establish that Windows 10 and other Windows versions have a built-in screenshot tool.
 This information is, of course, for those people who do not know yet about this feature.

-If this is your first time to learn about this, then perhaps you should halt your search first for a third-party app and see if this tool is enough for you.
-Here is how you can take screenshot on Windows 10 natively.
+If this is your first time learning about this, perhaps you should halt your search first for a third-party app and see if this tool is enough for you.
+Here is how you can take a screenshot on Windows 10 natively.

 - Step 1: On your keyboard, find the Print Screen or the PrtScn button.
 It should be on one of the buttons on the top-right corner of your keyboard.

 - Step 2: Now go to the page or window on your screen that you want to screenshot.

 - Step 3: Once the screen is ready, press the PrtScn button.

 - Step 4: You will notice that nothing seemed to happen, but it actually saved the screenshot on the clipboard.
 That means it is not yet actually saved anywhere.

 - Step 5: Open the native Paint app, Paint 3D app, or the Microsoft Word.